joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

 The `push()` and `unshift()` methods both return an unsigned integer that represents the length of the modified array.
-The `splice()` method returns an empty array when used to insert elements, which may seem strange, but makes more sense in light of the `splice()` method’s versatility.
+The `splice()` method returns an empty array when used to insert elements, which may seem strange, but makes more sense in light of the `splice()` method's versatility.
 You can use the `splice()` method not only to insert elements into an array, but also to remove elements from an array.
 When used to remove elements, the `splice()` method returns an array containing the elements removed.

 <div>

-Note: If a Vector object’s `fixed` property is `true`, the total number of elements in the Vector can’t change.
+Note: If a Vector object's `fixed` property is `true`, the total number of elements in the Vector can't change.
 If you try to add a new element to a fixed-length Vector using the techniques described here, an error occurs.

 </div>